Eric John Eagles Swayne

 Sir Eric John Eagles Swayne (14 May 1863 – 9 September 1929) was a British Army officer and colonial administrator.
 He served in British Somaliland, where he was appointed Commissioner, and as Governor of British Honduras, now Belize.

 Early years

 Swayne was born on 14 May 1863.
 His parents were George Carless Swayne, a classical scholar, curate and essayist, and Margaret Sarah Eagles, a poet.

-He was educated abroad and at St Edward's School, Oxford, before attending the Royal Military College, Sandhurst, as a Gentleman Cadet for a year.
+He was educated abroad and at St Edward's School, Oxford, before attending the Royal Military College, Sandhurst, as a gentleman cadet for a year before being commissioned as a lieutenant into the Welsh Regiment (later the Welch Regiment) of the British Army.

-In 1882 he joined the Welsh Regiment, and later transferred to the Indian Staff Corps.

-Swayne served in the Burma Campaign (1885–1887), the African Campaign (1898), and in British Somaliland.
+He later transferred to the Indian Staff Corps and served in the Burma Campaign (1885–1887), the African Campaign (1898), and in British Somaliland.

 British Somaliland

 The emir of Dervish Sultan Diiriye Guure was Sayid Mohammed Abdullah Hassan, known by the British at the time as the "Mad Mullah" since he would not accept colonial rule.

 In 1900, a part of the first British Somaliland expedition at Samala drove off Darawiish with heavy losses.
 The Darawiish retreated south towards Ferdiddin, near Damot, where he engaged with the main force of the British expedition under Swayne, who was by 1901 commander of the Somaliland Field Force.
 Darawiish again suffered high losses and fled to Italian territory.
 The next year, Darawiish were the victors against Swayne in an engagement at Erego on 17 June 1901.
 An account of the fighting written by Swayne himself is included in the London Gazette dated 18 April 1902.

 Swayne was promoted to lieutenant colonel on 18 November 1901, in recognition of his services during the fighting.
 In March 1902 he was appointed Commissioner, Commander-in-Chief and Consul General of the Somaliland Protectorate, with the local rank of colonel whilst commanding the troops in Somaliland.
 Another campaign was planned for late 1902, but it took time to gather the necessary supplies, and it was delayed as Swayne returned to England due to illness in November.
 The campaign eventually took place February to June 1903, but did not end the conflict, and was followed by another campaign the following year.

 In all, Swayne led four military expeditions in British Somaliland.